Freezer Hold Accidents

 Crewmen injured doing offloads of their vessel are entitled to compensation under Federal Maritime law.
 In almost all cases, injured crewmen are entitled to maintenance and cure benefits.

 Each maritime employer owes their crewmen a safe place to work and a seaworthy vessel.
-If you have been injured and have questions about your rights to compensation under Federal Maritime Law, contact James Beard for a free initial consultation.
+If you have been injured and have questions about your rights to compensation under Federal Maritime Law, contact Beard and his partners at Johnson Beard & Trueb PC for a free initial consultation.
 Call toll free 1-800-621-1091.
 Beard represents injured crewmen on a contingency fee basis.
 There is no fee charged until the case is completed.
 If there is no recovery, there is no fee.
 Don’t guess about your rights to compensation; ask a maritime lawyer with 30 years of experience handling maritime injury claims to explain to you what benefits you may be entitled to under maritime law.